Chennnnnnnsq/CrackTAV_dataset/README.md

 ## Overview

 The Tunnel Crack Detection Dataset (CrackTAV) is a comprehensive dataset developed to support research in tunnel crack detection using multimodal imagery.
-The dataset includes visible light (RGB), infrared (IR), RGB_IR_Fused, RGBT, and RGBIR images, enabling researchers to explore the performance of detection models across different channel configurations and modalities.
+The dataset includes visible light (RGB), infrared (IR), RGB_IR_Fused, RGB_T, and RGB_IR images, enabling researchers to explore the performance of detection models across different channel configurations and modalities.
 The dataset is designed to address challenges in complex lighting conditions and varying environmental factors.

 ## Download Links